Easy Christmas Cut-Out Cookies

 • Divide dough into 2 pieces, wrap in plastic wrap and flatten the dough out to make it easier to roll out the dough once it's chilled.
 Place in refrigerator for at least 1 hour.

-• Preheat oven to 350F degrees.
+• Preheat oven to 350℉.
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 • Roll out dough to about 1/8 inch thick.